futurediffusion/Smart-LoRA-Manager/README_en.md

 ## Running tests

-To run the unit test suite make sure `pytest` is installed and then execute:
+To run the unit test suite make sure `pytest` is installed and run it from the repository root:

 ```bash
 pytest